EiichiroIto/MPyTools/README.md

   self print: 'Hello, World!'
 ```

-It is converted into the following code.
+It is converted into the following MicroPython code.

 ```Python
 def hello_world():